Football play writer dreaded booing when players took the knee in BLM protest

 “But everyone clapped and cheered (when the knee was taken) and it made me feel quite emotional.”

-Twelve months earlier Ms Kumari, who was brought up in Rugby, Warwickshire, had started writing ENG-ER-LAND.
+Twelve months earlier Kumari, who was brought up in Rugby, Warwickshire, had started writing ENG-ER-LAND.

 She said the play – which will tour England next year from February 16 to April 2 – reflects on her own experiences and hopes it will reach those people who criticised the BLM movement.
 She described taking the knee as “a beautiful and powerful gesture”.